Searching ...

 Charlottesville, Virginia, is a historic city mixing a college-town vibe with small-town hospitality.
 It’s large enough to boast numerous amenities but not so urbanized that it’s over-developed the landscape or the surrounding beautiful scenery.
 Residents benefit from the many job opportunities, excellent schools, and a long list of activities available for all.

 Not sure where you want to live in Charlottesville?
 No problem, as this town has a lifestyle that suits different tastes.
-From college student housing to sprawling custom estates to historic homes, Charlottesville has a little bit of everything.
+From college student housing to sprawling custom estates to historic homes, Charlottesville has neighborhoods that cater to the specific needs of different residents.
 To start your home search, learn about these ten top Charlottesville neighborhoods.

 Greenbrier